OpenIxia/gcp-cloudlens/DEPLOY.md

     Manager deployment.

--   If you logged in as an operational user, the Project wizard displays.

-> You can use the wizard to guide you in creating a project, or you can
-> skip the wizard.
-If you decide to skip the wizard, you can create your
+-   If you logged in as an operational user, the Project wizard displays.You can use the wizard to guide you in creating a project, or you can skip the wizard.
+If you decide to skip the wizard, you can create your project manually.
-> project manually.

 # CloudLens for operational users